AmruthaImmidisetti/keyboard-driven-code-editor/README.md

 This project is a browser-based code editor built using React.
 It supports advanced keyboard shortcuts similar to VS Code, event logging, undo/redo history, and performance optimization using debouncing.

+## Objective
+To build a high-performance browser-based code editor that supports advanced keyboard event handling, undo/redo state management, event debugging, and performance optimization using debouncing.

 ##  Features
 - Keyboard shortcut handling (Ctrl/Cmd based)
 - Undo and redo functionality